Nico-Godoy/CenteR/Piepline_and_codes/README_files.txt

 In general, using the source-package solves the problem, or using: install.packages('astro') then, selecting the 'old' mirror [0] in the displayed window.
 There are more options to install the packages.
 Always R-cran will indicate the problem in the terminal, for example, a specific packages in needed for the instalation of one specific package.
-In that case, you need to install this before continue.
+In that case, you need to install that package before continue.

 From Python, you need to install PynPoint.
 You can follow the steps from the oficial webpage: https://pynpoint.readthedocs.io/en/latest/installation.html
 In addition, you must have installed: